Turro75/DSO203-Collection/QUADPAWN/README.md

-the PAWN4 is the release 0.12.
+the PAWN012_X is the release 0.12.

-- uses Alterbios 0.5  (flash ALT_F164)
+- it uses Alterbios 0.5  (flash ALT_F164)

-- added read_SN and read_flash
+- adds read_SN and read_flash

 go to the official quadpawn jpa repo and download the latest release, I added also the getlicense.amx which reads the current serial number and license code from the flash.